JiaweiZhuang/jiaweizhuang.github.io/posts/mpi-tcp-ec2.rst

     2097152             13011.67           6204.45
     4194304             12910.31           3078.06

-This matches the theoretical maximum 100 Gb/s ~ 12500 MB/s bandwidth.
+This matches the theoretical maximum bandwidth (100 Gb/s ~ 12500 MB/s).

 On an InfiniBand cluster there is typically little difference between single-stream and multi-stream bandwidth.
 Something to keep in mind regarding TCP/Ethernet/EC2.